Long Island Rail Road: OMNY

 In 2017, it was announced that the MetroCard fare payment system, used on New York City-area rapid transit and bus systems, would be phased out and replaced by OMNY, a contactless fare payment system.
 Fare payment would be made using Apple Pay, Google Pay, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
 As part of the implementation of OMNY, the MTA also plans to use the system in the Long Island Rail Road and Metro-North Railroad.

 Combo Ticket

-On December 2022, the MTA announced the launch of a additional fare for use on journeys that utilize both of its railroad systems via Grand Central.
+In December 2022, the MTA announced the launch of an additional fare for use on journeys that utilize both of its railroad systems via Grand Central.
 The fare is priced as $8 more than an adult off-peak ticket from an origin station on one system to Grand Central.
 It is valid on both peak and off-peak trains.